-- 4.98 The claimant must agree to participate in the recovery plan and must, when requested to do so by the insurer, nominate a treating medical practitioner who is prepared to participate in the development of and in the arrangements under, the recovery plan. - 4.99 The claimant may change their nominated treating practitioner if required due to, for example, the claimant moving house or their doctor leaving the area.
-The claimant needs to advise the insurer of any change and the reasons for the change. - 4.100 A medical practice may be nominated as a treating medical practitioner for the purposes of a recovery plan.
+- 4.91 The claimant must agree to participate in the recovery plan and must, when requested to do so by the insurer, nominate a treating medical practitioner who is prepared to participate in the development of and in the arrangements under, the recovery plan. - 4.92 The insurer must advise the claimant that they may change their nominated treating practitioner if required due to, for example, the claimant moving house or their doctor leaving the area.
+The claimant needs to advise the insurer of any change and the reasons for the change.

+- 4.93 A medical practice may be nominated as a treating medical practitioner for the purposes of a recovery plan.
 Such a nomination operates as a nomination of the medical practitioners of the practice who may treat the claimant from time to time.
-A reference in this section to the nominated treating doctor is a reference to the medical practitioners of the practice. - 4.101 The claimant must authorise their nominated treating medical practitioners to provide relevant information to the insurer for the purposes of a recovery plan.
+A reference in this section to the nominated treating doctor is a reference to the medical practitioners of the practice. - 4.94 The claimant must authorise their nominated treating medical practitioners to provide relevant information to the insurer for the purposes of a recovery plan.